-If we fail to increase usage and product adoption of our aspenONE offerings, and fail to continue to provide innovative, market-leading solutions, we may be unable to implement our growth strategy successfully, and our business could be seriously harmed.
+If we fail to increase usage and product adoption of our aspenONE offerings, or fail to continue to provide innovative, market-leading solutions, we may be unable to implement our growth strategy successfully, and our business could be seriously harmed.

 The maintenance and extension of our market leadership and our future growth is largely dependent upon our ability to develop new software products that achieve market acceptance with acceptable operating margins, and increase usage and product adoption of our aspenONE offerings.
-Our strategy is to further penetrate our existing customer base, invest in high-growth markets, deploy a comprehensive digital engagement strategy, pursue selective acquisitions and expand our Total Addressable Market.
+Our strategy is to continue to provide innovative, market leading solutions, further penetrate our existing customer base, invest in high-growth markets, deploy a comprehensive digital engagement strategy, pursue acquisitions and expand our total addressable market.
 Enterprises are requiring their application software vendors to provide greater levels of functionality and broader product offerings.
 We must continue to enhance our current product line and develop and introduce new products and services that keep pace with increasingly sophisticated customer requirements and the technological developments of our competitors.
 Our business and operating results could suffer if we cannot successfully execute our strategy and drive usage and product adoption.